A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Generalized Axis--Angle Attitude Control

 where $\bs{\alpha}_\ts{e}$ is a \textit{scaled Euler axis} (SEA) aligned with $\bs{u}_\ts{e}$, whose magnitude---measured by any vector norm---scales with the value of $\Theta_\ts{e}$.
-Without loss of coverage of $\mathcal{SO}(3)$, $\Theta_\ts{e}$ can be restricted to any \mbox{half-open} interval spanning $2\pi$.
-In addition, given a selected interval, there exists a unique \mbox{axis--angle} pair representing any geometrically nontrivial attitude error; namely, \mbox{$\Theta_\ts{e} \neq 2\pi k$}, \mbox{$\forall\,k\in \mathbb{Z}$}.
-When the attitude error is trivial, the corresponding rotation axis is not uniquely defined and can take any value in $\mathcal{S}^2$.
-Note, however, that $\bs{\alpha}_\ts{e}$ is still well defined at \mbox{$\Theta_\ts{e} = 0$}.
-For any nontrivial case, the selected domain for $\Theta_\ts{e}$ yields a \mbox{$\{\bs{u}_\ts{e},\Theta_\ts{e}\}$} pair that defines one of two geometrically unique and opposite physical rotations.
-To deal with this rotational ambiguity, at initial time $t_0$, the direction of $\bs{u}_\ts{e}$ is selected to minimize a cost \mbox{two-valued} function over the interval \mbox{$\Theta_{\ts{e}} \in [0,2\pi)$}, as described in\cite{GoncalvesFMFR2024I}.
-Thus, using the rotational errors specified by (\ref{EQN04}), we define the proposed generic control law as
+Without loss of coverage of $\bs{\mathcal{SO}}(3)$, $\Theta_\ts{e}$ can be restricted to any \mbox{half-open} interval spanning $2\pi$ that includes $0$; in this letter, we consider \mbox{$\Theta_{\ts{e}} \in [0,2\pi)$}.
+Consistent with this selection, for any \mbox{$\Theta_\ts{e} \neq 0$}, an \mbox{axis--angle} pair, $\mbox{$\{\bs{u}_\ts{e},\Theta_\ts{e}\}$}$, uniquely defines one of the two possible rotations---with opposite directions---that would cancel the instantaneous attitude error of the controlled rotational system.
+When \mbox{$\Theta_\ts{e} = 0$}, the corresponding rotation axis is not uniquely defined and can take any value in $\bs{\mathcal{S}}^2$; however, $\bs{\alpha}_\ts{e}$ is still well defined.
+To initialize simulations and experiments, we select the direction of rotation at initial time $t_0$ that minimizes, assuming \mbox{$\Theta_{\ts{e}}\in\left[0,2\pi\right)$}, a \mbox{two-valued} cost function, as described in\cite{GoncalvesFMFR2024I}.
+Thus, using the errors specified by (\ref{EQN04}), we define the proposed generic control law as

 in which \mbox{$k_{\bs{\alpha}}$, $k_{\delta}$, and $k_{\bs{\omega}}\in\mathbb{R}_{>0}$}.
 Then, from simple substitution of (\ref{EQN04}) into (\ref{EQN05}), we obtain that